builab/CiliaBuilder/csv_format.md

 # CiliaBuilder CSV Formats

-Internally, CiliaBuilder uses DataFrames to draw store the data for drawing.
+Internally, CiliaBuilder uses DataFrames to store the data for drawing.
 This can be written out as a CSV file and draw using 3Dtemplate option.

 ---